 Tips and Variations

-- To save even more time, use a premade garlic butter from the store or make your own ahead of time with our Garlic Herb Butter Recipe!
+- If you want to save even more time, use pre-made garlic butter or make it ahead of time using my garlic herb butter recipe.

-- Add red pepper flakes either to the sauce or on top of the subs for some spice.
+- Spice them up.
+Give your sandwiches a kick of heat by sprinkling red pepper flakes in the sauce or on top of the finished subs.

 Storage and Reheating